COVID-19 Alert Level 2 Find out what Level 2 means for Council services and facilities... Read more

 The Walking and Cycling Strategy and Implementation Plan provides a basis for identifying and prioritising demand for new or improved walking and cycling opportunities within the Waimakariri District. (pdf, 571 KB)

-The Waste Management and Minimisation Plan sets the way forward for the Waimakariri District Council to manage waste in a manner which improves the efficiency of resource use and reduces the harmful effects of waste, whilst fulfilling the Council's obligations under the Local Government and Waste Minimisation Acts (pdf, 3.8 MB).
+The Waste Management and Minimisation Plan sets the way forward for the Waimakariri District Council to manage waste in a manner which improves the efficiency of resource use and reduces the harmful effects of waste, whilst fulfilling the Council's obligations under the Local Government and Waste Minimisation Acts.
+More information can be found on the Reducing Your Waste page.

 The Water Conservation Strategy identifies and priorities opportunities for water conservation within the Waimakariri District.
 It provides targets, initiatives and a monitoring regime to achieve higher levels of water conservation within the Waimakariri District Council community water supplies. (pdf, 1.6 MB)